Midxv/auragram/README.md

-## Auragram messenger for Android is a fork Telegram.
+## Auragram messenger for Android is a fork of Telegram.

 [Telegram](https://telegram.org) is a messaging app with a focus on speed and security.
 It’s superfast, simple and free.
 This repo contains the official source code for [Telegram App for Android](https://play.google.com/store/apps/details?id=org.telegram.messenger).